ABOUT US - HOW WE STARTED

 June / July / August 2011 ...
 Archwood 55 Heats Up

 In early June we finally received the Certificate of Incorporation from the Companies Branch.
 At the request of members we ran a bus trip to the South Beach Casino where we enjoyed a great buffet and some of us returned home slightly richer than when we left.
-Our Father's Day barbeque was held at Archwood Community Centre.
-We held a loudest shirt competition for the men and three prizes were given out.
+Our Father's Day barbeque was held at Archwood Community Centre and we held a loudest shirt competition for the men where three prizes were given out.

 July kicked off with a Canada Day Celebration at the President’s home as we didn’t have adequate funds to reserve a spot at St. Vital Park.
 Our local MP provided flags and pins for the event and Archwood 55 Plus supplied the hot dogs.
 Approximately 50 people attended and brought along some additional BBQ fare for their fellow members to relish eating.
 Towards the end of July a bus trip was organized to Neepawa for the Lily festival.
 The bus was filled to capacity and an excellent day was had by all.